alex-alfaro/aiven-kafka-quickstart-tensorflow/README.md

     ...
 `

-On this function we iterate over the image files received from the upload event.
+In this function, we iterate over the image files received from the upload event.
 Invoke Rekognition service to obtain the resulting metadata (labels) and send a kafka message asynchronously with a unique key and the scan results as payload.

 **uploadMockImagesHandler.py**